-California Advancing and Innovating Medi-Cal, or CalAIM, is a new initiative by the Department of Health Care Services (DHCS) to improve the quality of life and health outcomes of Medi-Cal members by implementing broad delivery system, program, and payment reform across the Medi-Cal program.
+California Advancing and Innovating Medi-Cal, or CalAIM, is an initiative by the Department of Health Care Services (DHCS) to improve the quality of life and health outcomes of Medi-Cal members by implementing broad delivery system, program, and payment reform across the Medi-Cal program.
 CalAIM is also intended to make Medi-Cal a more consistent and seamless system.
 One goal of CalAIM is to support service coordination and comprehensive care planning for members residing in Long-Term Care (LTC) facilities.
-All Medi-Cal members residing in LTC facilities will be enrolled in Medi-Cal managed care plans (MCPs), and those plans will cover and coordinate LTC in all counties in the state.
+All Medi-Cal members residing in LTC facilities are now enrolled in Medi-Cal managed care plans (MCPs), and those plans cover and coordinate LTC in all counties in the State.

-Prior to January 1, 2023, the Medi-Cal LTC benefit was provided through Medi-Cal MCPs in the following counties.
+Prior to January 1, 2023, the Medi-Cal LTC benefit was provided through Medi-Cal MCPs in the following counties:

-• Del Norte, Humboldt, Lake, Lassen, Los Angeles, Marin, Mendocino, Merced, Modoc, Monterey, Napa, Orange, Riverside, San Bernardino, San Diego, San Luis Obispo, San Mateo, Santa Barbara, Santa Cruz, Shasta, Siskiyou, Solano, Sonoma, Santa Clara, Trinity, Ventura, and Yolo.
+Del Norte, Humboldt, Lake, Lassen, Los Angeles, Marin, Mendocino, Merced, Modoc, Monterey, Napa, Orange, Riverside, San Bernardino, San Diego, San Luis Obispo, San Mateo, Santa Barbara, Santa Cruz, Shasta, Siskiyou, Solano, Sonoma, Santa Clara, Trinity, Ventura, and Yolo.

 In the remaining 31 counties, institutional LTC coverage by managed care plans (MCPs) was limited to the first month of admission and the following month.
-Members are disenrolled from the MCP to Medi-Cal fee-for-service after the second continuous month of admission in a skilled nursing facility.
+Members are disenrolled from the MCP to Medi-Cal Fee-for-Service (FFS) after the second continuous month of admission in a Skilled Nursing Facility.

-Under CalAIM, institutional LTC is carved-in to Medi-Cal managed care in all counties effective January 1, 2023.
-Today, all MCPs are responsible for the full LTC benefit at the following facility types and homes:
+Under CalAIM, institutional LTC is carved-in to Medi-Cal managed care in all counties.
+Effective January 1, 2023, all MCPs are responsible for the full LTC benefit at the following facility types and homes: